Transforming a T-Shirt Company with Revenue-Based Funding | Capitalize Funding

 This plateau presented several challenges:

-• Limited capacity to fulfill larger orders, resulting in missed opportunities with potential high-volume clients
+• Limited capacity to fulfill larger orders, resulting in missed opportunities with high-volume clients

 • Inability to invest in advanced equipment or expand the product line due to cash flow constraints